-A 10% change in the fair value of the investments held by our funds as of January 1, 2013 (the date management fees are calculated for the first quarter of 2013), would impact management fees charged on that day by approximately \$11.3 million.
-A 10% change in the fair value of the investments held by our funds as of January 1, 2012, would have impacted management fees charged on that day by approximately \$11.4 million.
+A 10% change in the fair value of the net assets held by our funds as of January 1, 2014 (the date management fees are calculated for the first quarter of 2014) would impact management fees charged on that day by approximately \$14.0 million.
+A 10% change in the fair value of the net assets held by our funds as of January 1, 2013, would have impacted management fees charged on that day by approximately \$11.3 million.

-A 10% change in the fair value of the investments held by our funds as of the end of any year (excluding unrealized gains and losses in Special Investments or other investments on which we do not earn any incentive income until such investments are sold or otherwise realized), could significantly affect our incentive income by a corresponding amount, as incentive income is generally based on a percentage of annual profits generated by our funds.
+A 10% change in the fair value of the net assets held by our funds as of the end of any year (excluding unrealized gains and losses in Special Investments or other investments on which we do not earn any incentive income until such investments are sold or otherwise realized), could significantly affect our incentive income by a corresponding amount, as incentive income is generally based on a percentage of annual profits generated by our funds.
 We do not earn incentive income on unrealized gains attributable to Special Investments and certain other investments, and therefore a change in the fair value of those investments would have no effect on incentive income.